HazyResearch/deepdive/doc/doc/general/kbc.md

 [inference rules](../basics/inference_rules.html).

-4. In the next step, DeepDive automatically performs **learning and statistical inference** on the generated factor graph.  learning, the values of [factor weights](inference.html) specified in inference rules are calculated.
+4. In the next step, DeepDive automatically performs **learning and statistical inference** on the generated factor graph.
+During the learning step, the values of [factor weights](inference.html) specified in inference rules are calculated.
 These weights represent, intuitively, the confidence in the rule.
 During the inference step, the marginal probabilities of the variables are computed, which, in some cases, can represent the probability that a specific fact is true.

 After inference, the results are stored in a set of database tables.
-The developer can **get results** via a SQL query, **check results** with a [calibration plot](../basics/calibration.html), and perform **error analysis** to improve results.
+The developer can **get results** via an SQL query, **check results** with a [calibration plot](../basics/calibration.html), and perform **error analysis** to improve results.

-As an example of this data flow, Figure 3 demonstrates how a sentence "U.S President Barack Obama's wife Michelle Obama..." go through the process (In this figure, we only highlight step 1--3):
+As an example of this data flow, Figure 3 demonstrates how a sentence "U.S.
+President Barack Obama's wife Michelle Obama..." goes through the process (In this figure, we only highlight step 1--3):

 <p style="text-align: center;"><img src="{{site.baseurl}}/images/walkthrough/dataflow.png" alt="Data Flow" style="width: 75%; text-align: center;"/>